Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Become able to place a whole pattern in one shot by selecting from catalogue
 * make it so the caste icon in componentsdisplay shows ties
 * highlight the paintcans when mousing over them
-* top left corner patterns only? find the cause
 * Maybe censor Serene in the brush UI until harmony is discovered

 **"Serene Collective" design**